-Bexton Primary School is a two-form entry primary school that has a hardworking, dedicated and caring staff team who are known for going the extra mile to support their pupils.
-The school has an experienced and stable leadership team who strive for the very highest standards of education and care for all pupils.
+Bexton Primary School is a two form entry primary school that has a hardworking, dedicated and caring staff team who are known for going the extra mile to support their pupils.
+The school has an experience and stable leadership team who strive for the very highest standards of education and care for all pupils.
 Children start school at a broadly expected level of development and typically continue to make excellent levels of progress.

-We are committed to being an inclusive school with a welcoming ethos and culture.
-This means our staff work hard to ensure all children are given opportunities to support all children's academic, social, emotional and physical development and that any barriers to their progress are removed.
+We are committed to being a very inclusive school with a welcoming ethos and culture.
+Our staff work hard to ensure all children are given opportunities to develop their talents and interests and that any barriers to this experience are removed.